 H. Postage Charges on Peoplesoft 1074 Report

 Postage charges appear on the PS 1074 report the month after they have been incurred.
 For example, the charges for the month of June will appear on the 1074 report in July.

 The postage charges show up on your 1074 report under the account "52800".
 The entry includes the month the postage was charged (used), the speedtype, total number of pieces mailed and total dollars charged.
-You can obtain a breakdown by class of mail and number of pieces by accessing the UH Postal Services website at www.uh.edu/pp and clicking on Postage Chargebacks.
+You can obtain a breakdown by class of mail and number of pieces on the Postage Chargebacks page.
 Postage information is available each month of the fiscal year.